Our best-in-class scale delivers results educators trust

 Permit creation of norms based on a nationally representative sample of MAP test scores

-From a single classroom to the entire nation, compare and contrast student performance
+From a single classroom to the entire nation, compare and contrast student and school performance

-At NWEA™, we conduct regular norming studies that determine mean growth based on each student’s starting position on the RIT scale and the amount of instructional time offered.
-The 2015 NWEA norming study will include students whose districts or states have adopted and implemented the Common Core as well as those who have not.
+At NWEA™, we conduct regular norming studies that allow us to estimate growth based on each student’s starting position on the RIT scale and the amount of instructional time offered.
+The 2015 NWEA norming study includes students whose districts or states have adopted and implemented the Common Core as well as those who have not.
+And this year, it also provides MAP status and growth norms for schools as well as students.

 See a student’s percentile ranking in a nationally representative student population.